yedidyakfir/rapyer/docs/types.md

 # Supported Types

-RedisPydantic supports **all Python types** with automatic Redis serialization and type validation.
+Rapyer supports **all Python types** with automatic Redis serialization and type validation.
 Types fall into two categories:

 1. **Natively supported types** - Optimized Redis storage with native operations
 2. **All other types** - Automatically handled using pickle serialization